 Delivery is via download from our website, which we strongly suggest you return to regulary to access product updates.
 Once funds have cleared into our account we will email through the serial number valid for your purchased number of products.

-Technically No. Our standalone licensing offers many of the same benefits of traditional network licenses.
-We offer tiered standalone pricing with significant discounts of up to 70% per license.
+Technically No. We offer Site/Enterprise Licenses for firms running Network Licenses or Global Licenses of Revit (contact us for details).
+Our licensing offers many of the same benefits of traditional network licenses.
+We offer tiered standalone pricing with significant discounts of up to 30% per license.
 Network licensing would not work out cheaper than this.
 You receive a single serial for all licenses purchased.
 You can deploy via login script.
 We allow extended activation based upon your number of "Revit Network Licenses".
 That is, if you have 144 Revit Network licenses deployed over 300 machines, you will only require 144 Xrev licenses.
-However, please contact us to discuss site licensing.